-We continue our efforts to fight private ownership and commercial exploitation of big cats in the USA.
+We continue our efforts to fight private ownership and commercial exploitation of wild cats in the USA.
 One on-the-ground highlight was working together with Turpentine Creek Wildlife Refuge to rescue two bobcats that had been kept as pets.
 They had been abandoned in cages and were facing rising floodwaters when they were rescued.

 IFAW continued to lead and expand the Big Cat Sanctuary Alliance (BCSA), a network of qualified sanctuaries across the USA.
-Together with BCSA we have developed guidelines to cooperatively rescue big cats (such as lions, tigers, and cougars) from dangerous and inhumane conditions.
+Together with BCSA we have developed guidelines to cooperatively rescue big cats (such as lions, tigers and cougars) from dangerous and inhumane conditions.
 These guidelines will help sanctuaries provide a direct, coordinated rescue response for big cats in need, without a middleman.
-This means that the sanctuaries, funders, transporters, veterinarians, first responders, etc. involved in the (very complex) process of rescuing and relocating big cats to sanctuaries can be undertaken efficiently and quickly.
-It's faster and more effective because the most qualified experts will lead the response-the sanctuaries themselves.
-This leads to the best outcome for all involved-especially the guidelines to cooperatively rescue big cats from dangerous and inhumane conditions.
+This means that the sanctuaries, funders, transporters, veterinarians, first responders, etc. involved in the extremely complex process of rescuing and relocating big cats to sanctuaries can be undertaken efficiently and quickly.
+It's faster and more effective because the most qualified experts will lead the response - the sanctuaries themselves.
+This leads to the best outcome for all involved, especially the animals.

 In fiscal year 19 we supported important progress on policy in the USA.
-The Big Cat Public Safety Act was introduced in the U.S. House and now has more than 220 bipartisan co-sponsors.
+The Big Cat Public Safety Act, was introduced in the U.S. House and now has more than 220 bipartisan co-sponsors.
 This is the most significant momentum that this bill has ever had.

 We also helped bring important national attention to the issue by providing information for a National Geographic print and online exposé on the crisis of captive big cats in the USA.
-National Geographic published an investigative piece on U.S. captive big cats in

-November (printed in the December issue), which highlighted IFAW and partner sanctuaries.
+National Geographic published an investigative piece on U.S. captive big cats in November (printed in the December issue), which highlighted IFAW and partner sanctuaries.